aws/aws-iot-fleetwise-edge/docs/iwave-g26-tutorial/iwave-g26-tutorial.md

    The demo script:

    1. Registers your AWS account with AWS IoT FleetWise, if not already registered.
-   1. Creates an Amazon Timestream database and table.
+   1. Creates an S3 bucket with a bucket policy that allows AWS IoT FleetWise to write data to the bucket.
    1. Creates IAM role and policy required for the service to write data to Amazon Timestream.
    1. Creates a signal catalog based on `obd-nodes.json` and `custom-nodes-location.json`.
    1. Creates a model manifest that references the signal catalog with all of the OBD and location